danodriscoll/danodriscoll.github.io/content/development-roadmap.md

 ### Central Bank

 - The monetary policy function is informed by Macro Data.
 See the [macro-data]({{< ref "/posts/macro-data-recording" >}} "Macro Data Recording") recording post.
-- Forward Guidance: The interest rate decision is made available to all agents in the next step.
+- Expectations Management: The interest rate decision is made available to all agents in the next step.

 ### Producer(s)